rheia-framework/RHEIA/docs/sphinx/optimization.rst

 In the robust design optimization approach, the mean and standard deviation for each quantity of interest is optimized.
 For each quantity of interest, the weight for the mean and standard deviation should be provided.
-Hence, the weights with even index correspond to the mean, while the weigths with odd index correspond to the standard deviation.
+Hence, the weights with even index correspond to the mean, while the weights with odd index correspond to the standard deviation.
 To illustrate, when the mean should be maximized and the standard deviation minimized for two quantities of interest, the dictionary item reads::

 	'objectives': {'ROB': (1, -1, 1, -1)}